MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/inventory-buffers-inventory-levels.md

 To configure an inventory level profile for a released product, follow these steps.

-1. Go to **Retail and commerce** \> **Products and categories** \> **Released products by category**.
+1. Go to **Retail and Commerce** \> **Products and categories** \> **Released products by category**.
 1. Select a product, and then open its product details page.
 1. In the **Commerce inventory** section of the **Sell** FastTab, enter a positive value in the **Inventory buffer** field.

-When creating a new product, the **Inventory buffer** field will be populated with the value configured for the category that it is associated with.
+When creating a new product, the **Inventory buffer** field will be populated with the value that is configured for the category that it is associated with.

 > [!NOTE]
-> If a product has both the inventory buffer and inventory level profiles configured, its estimated quantity (original quantity subtracting the buffer value) will be used for range calculation to determine the inventory level.
+> If a product has both the inventory buffer and inventory level profiles configured, its estimated quantity (the original quantity minus the buffer value) will be used for range calculation to determine the inventory level.

 To sync the inventory buffer configurations to channels, follow these steps.